 If you love a destination with a great urban transformation story, it is time to check out Buffalo, New York.
 In recent years, Buffalo has redeveloped its waterfront and revitalized neighborhoods with over $1 billion in new investment.
 History lovers can explore the robust history of this region, from its original Senecan inhabitants, to its time as the Gateway to the West on the Eerie Canal, to its critical role in the Underground Railroad.
 Once a home to many wealthy industrialists, the city has a number of Frank Lloyd Wright homes and restored architecture.

 What may really surprise you is the city’s rising prominence as a foodie destination.
 Famous for the spicy wings first introduced at the Anchor Bar, there are many other “must eat” foods in Buffalo, from sponge candy to beef on weck sandwiches.
 Follow the many food trails, experience the international flavors brought to the city from immigrants from Southeast Asia and Africa, and check out some of the city’s burgeoning craft beer purveyors.
+Read about my recent girls trip to Buffalo!

 Where to stay: Hotel at the Lafayette is a boutique hotel built in 1904.
 This landmark French Renaissance-style hotel was designed by Louise Blanchard Bethune, the first American female architect, making it perfect for a girls weekend.